 Several recent works have successfully leveraged diffusion models for full-body human motion generation but either neglect objects ~\cite{tevet2023mdm, karunratanakul2023gmd} or focus only on coarse motion of larger objects (e.g., a chair) without finger predictions \cite{xu2023interdiff}.
-Another method, IMoS~\cite{IMoS}, can generate hand-object interactions with smaller objects (e.g., a cup or stapler) by first optimizing for upper body motions and then optimizing for object poses in a post-processing step.
-However, IMoS assumes that the object is in hand from the beginning, can handle only objects seen during training, and, as shown in our qualitative evaluation, the optimization often yields artifacts (e.g., hand-object interpenetration or non-plausible contact points).
-In this paper, we aim to learn a model that can \emph{generate natural, fine-grained hand-object interactions and generalize to objects unseen during training}.
+Another method, IMoS~\cite{IMoS}, generates HOI with smaller objects (e.g., a cup or stapler) by first predicting upper-body motions and then optimizing object poses in post-processing.
+However, IMoS assumes that the object is in-hand from the beginning, handles only objects seen during training, and, as shown in our experiments, often yields artifacts (e.g., hand-object interpenetration or non-plausible contacs).
+In this paper, we aim to learn a model that \emph{generates natural, fine-grained hand-object interactions and generalize to objects unseen during training}.